McElhinney's

 McElhinney's is a 3-storey fifteen-department store located in Ballybofey, County Donegal.
 It is the largest department store in Ireland outside Dublin.
 It has been named National Retail Store of the Year and Best Superstore at the Retail Excellence Ireland Awards, among other awards for Outstanding Customer Service, Occasionwear, Bridal and more.
 Alongside Finn Park, MacCumhaill Park and a few hotels, McElhinney's is one of Ballybofey's more recognisable landmarks.

-There is another store with the same name in Meath but there is no connection between that and McElhinney's of Ballybofey.
+There is another store with the same name in County Meath but there is no connection between that and McElhinney's of Ballybofey.

 History

 McElhinney's was founded by John McElhinney in 1968.
 John McElhinney spent his time driving around Donegal selling his wares from the back of a van.
-Then he set up a small shop in Glenfin Street, Ballybofey, where he operated from for 8 years before opening the current Department Store on Lower Main Street.
+In 1971, he established a small shop in Glenfin Street, Ballybofey, from which he operated for eight years before opening the current Department Store on Lower Main Street in 1979.
 The current business has faced adversity throughout the years, including surviving both a flood in 1985, and firebomb attack in 1987.

 In 1977, the store began to sell Wedding Dresses.
 The Bridal Rooms have been nominated and won multiple awards including; Best Bridal Retailer 2016 by Xposé Frockadvisor Awards, Bridalwear Supplier of the Year 2016 by Weddings Online Awards, and Wedding Boutique of the Year (Borders) at The Irish Wedding Awards 2017, among many others.